-4 trends Email marketers need to stay on top of in 2016 and one trend you might decide to let pass you by this year...
+5 trends Email marketers need to stay on top of in 2017 and a couple of things you can safely ignore...

-As we move from one year to the next, the heart of (email) marketing is about providing customer-centric experiences.
-For email this is the mantra of right message, right person, right time.
+As we move from one year to the next, the heart of (email) marketing remains the same.
+It is about providing customer-centric experiences.
+For email experiences, this is the mantra of right message, right person, right time.
 The closer you get to this the better the results.
+Each year

 This is simple to say, but has been incredibly hard to deliver.
 Broadcast email has been so effective because of the high cost and limited accuracy of solutions to get right message, right time and right person.
 That’s changing, but don’t dump your broadcast activity just yet.

 Trend 1 - Targeting

 The best brands will be capturing behaviour across channels using it to improve customer targeting.
-The channels in which a brand’s customers are active is brand specific, but in most cases that means across email clicks, website browse, mobile App and purchase behaviours.
+The channels in which a brand’s customers are active is brand specific, but in most cases that means email clicks, website browse, mobile App activity, telesales and purchase behaviours.

-Approaches to capturing user interests such as preference centres are dead in all but a few specialised cases, or used as a last ditch recovery attempt as part of an unsubscribe opt-down.
-Brands not using behaviour in 2016 will be brands stuck in the past.
+Capturing user interests with preference centres is dead in all but a few specialised cases, or used as a last ditch recovery attempt as part of an unsubscribe opt-down.
+Brands not using behaviour in 2017 will be brands stuck in the past.

-The cost point of doing this is coming down to levels that means there is ROI in the extra effort needed.
+The cost of doing this is coming down to levels that means there is ROI in the extra effort needed.
 Some ESPs are building in such capabilities, even MailChimp added behaviourally generated product recommends in 2016.
-There are an increasing number of third-party solutions designed to work with any ESP that add this capability as well as the option for larger brands of full blown Enterprise level marketing clouds.
+There are an increasing number of third-party solutions designed to work with any ESP that add this capability too.

 However, don’t expect 2017 (or 2018… or possibly ever) to see perfection in technology for getting the right message/person/time combination.
-Relatively untargeted broadcast communication continues to have a place as part of the mix in 2016, as technology is far from perfect in prediction ability.
+Relatively untargeted broadcast communication continues to have a place as part of the mix in 2017.
+A means to learn and elicit new behaviours.

 The same behavioural data also naturally allows more lifecycle marketing; treating suspects, prospects, new customers, regular, lapsing and lapsed appropriately.
 Turning a one-time buyer in a multi-purchaser is the initial starting point for anyone who doesn’t yet have any lifecycle targeting.